andref2015/gt-syntax-guide/README.md

 - Forgetting to escape quotes in HTML strings
 - Not targeting `p` elements for component text styling
 - Not clearing heavy variables from csv after use
+- Using `in` operator with strings (only works with collections/dictionaries)

 <br>